SkoolNotes/Taproot/2021BIO201/KBhBIO101Mutations.md

 Does nothing :(

 ## Protein Pathways
-Most DNA/proteins trigger in a pathway — in that an environment factor does not directly trigger a protein action; instead, a _sequence_ of actions from the surface down happen and mutation in any of that sequence of proteins may cause a difference in functio
+Most DNA/proteins trigger in a pathway — in that an environment factor does not directly trigger a protein action; instead, a _sequence_ of actions from the surface down happen and mutation in any of that sequence of proteins may cause a difference in function.

+For example, an growth hormone may attach to a receptor protein, which triggers an "explosion" in KRAS protein, which then triggers cell proliferation.

+In a mutant KRAS case, however, the KRAS protein does not stop triggering and forever triggers.

+This is a case of a "gain of function" mutation that causes an abnormal rapid cell cycle.